 If your mattress can’t fit up the stairs, don’t panic.
 Saatva will take it back and exchange it for one of a different size or height at no charge except for the $99 transportation cost.
 And if you need to change the delivery date, you won’t be charged.

 You can refund or exchange your mattress for a $99 transport fee.

 Frequently asked questions about Saatva mattresses

-Many 4 star hotels like St Regis, Four Seasons, and Park Hyatt are using Saatva Mattresses because of their ability to deliver premium cushioning and support and designs that are optimised to ensure the highest levels of comfort.
+Many luxury hotels like St Regis, Four Seasons, and Park Hyatt are using Saatva mattresses because of their ability to deliver premium cushioning and support and designs that are optimized to ensure the highest levels of comfort.